Brackets in multicontact geometry and multisymplectization: The mapping

 Then, there is an induced map $\sharp_\Lambda \colon\cT M \rightarrow \T M$ given by $\sharp_\Lambda(\alpha) = \iota_{\alpha} \Lambda$ and the Jacobi bracket of two functions $f, g \in \Cinfty(M)$ can be written as

-In this section we define the analogue of the previous $\sharp$ mapping when dealing with a multicontact manifold $(M, \Theta)$, where $\Theta$ has now arbitrary order $n$.

-Recent research has been devoted to study the equivalent analogue of Poisson and Dirac structures from classical mechanics to classical field theories (see \cite{BMR_17, CFRZ_16, LI_25, Z_12}).
+The Jacobi structure may be interpreted as a linearized version of the Jacobi brackets on a contact manifold, and studying one or the other are complete equivalent.
+Consequently, recent research has been devoted to study the equivalent analogue of Poisson and Dirac structures from classical mechanics to classical field theories (see \cite{BMR_17, CFRZ_16, LI_25, Z_12}), thus looking for a linearized version of the (now graded) Poisson brackets.
 The vector bundle map $\sharp_\Lambda$ is generalized to a vector bundle map

 where $\mathcal{Z}^n$ is a vector subbundle of $\bigwedge^n M$ and $\sharp$ is skew-symmetric, namely